github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% data reusables.organizations.org_settings %}
 {% data reusables.organizations.settings-sidebar-actions-runners %}
 {% data reusables.actions.add-hosted-runner %}
 1. To allow repositories to access your {% data variables.actions.hosted_runner %}s, add them to the list of repositories that can use it.
-For more information, see [Managing access to your runners](#managing-access-to-your-runners).
+For more information, see "[Managing access to your runners](#managing-access-to-your-runners)."

 ## Running jobs on your runner